-Meadowfoam seed oil is extracted from the seeds of the meadowfoam flower aka limnanthes alba which can be found in northern California, southern Oregon, Vancouver Island and British Columbia.
-The oil uniquely contains over 98% long chain fatty acids which makes it extremely stable and usable for quite a few different purposes.
-The oil has many benefits for hair and skin but we will be focusing on the benefits of hair for this article.
+Meadowfoam seed oil is extracted from the seeds of the meadowfoam flower aka limnanthes alba which is found in northern California, southern Oregon, Vancouver Island and British Columbia.

-- It provides protection against harsh rays of the sun.
+Meadowfoam seed oil provides protection against the harsh rays of the sun.

 How to Use Meadowfoam Seed Oil on Hair

 - Mix 3 tablespoons of meadowfoam seed oil and 1 tablespoon of mafura oil with your favorite cone-free deep conditioner.

 - Mix and apply to damp hair after shampooing, smoothing through thoroughly.

 - Twist and pin your hair up and sit under a hair steamer or with a hot towel wrapped around your head for 45 minutes.

 - Rinse thoroughly and continue with the rest of your regimen.

 This treatment will rejuvenate dry locks over time.
 You can always buy shampoos with meadowfoam seed oil (recommendations below).